Noam Emeran: Early career

-Born in Paray-le-Monial, France, Emeran started his career with Belgian side FC Brussels, before joining the academy of Entente SSG.
+Emeran started his career with Belgian side FC Brussels, before joining the academy of Entente SSG in 2011.
 Following this, he spent a couple of seasons with Amiens, and reportedly attracted the attention of Barcelona, Juventus and Paris Saint-Germain.
 He ultimately joined English side Manchester United in February 2019, after prolonged negotiations.

 Manchester United

 Emeran signed his first professional contract with Manchester United in November 2019.

+On 12 July 2023, he scored against Leeds United in a pre-season friendly in Norway.

+Groningen

+On 24 August 2023, Emeran signed a four-year contract with Groningen in the Netherlands.

 International career

-Emeran has represented France at youth international level.
-He is eligible to represent Rwanda through his mother.